lightning/bolts/02-peer-protocol.md

 transaction, derived as specified in
 [BOLT #3](03-transactions.md#per-commitment-secret-requirements).

-A non-funding node SHOULD:
+A non-funding node (fundee) SHOULD:
   - forget the channel if it does not see the funding transaction after a reasonable timeout.

-From the point of waiting for `funding_locked` onward, a node MAY fail the channel if it does not receive a required response from the other node after a reasonable timeout.
+From the point of waiting for `funding_locked` onward, either node MAY fail the channel if it does not receive a required response from the other node after a reasonable timeout.

 #### Rationale

 The non-funder can simply forget the channel ever existed, since no funds are at risk.
-There is a denial of service risk: if it remembers the channel forever (on the promise of the funding transaction finally appearing), even if `push_msat` is significant.
+There is a denial of service risk: if the fundee remembers the channel forever (on the promise of the funding transaction finally appearing), even if `push_msat` is significant.

 #### Future

-We could add an SPV proof and route block hashes in separate messages.
+An SPV proof could be added and block hashes could be routed in separate messages.

 ## Channel Close

-Nodes can negotiate a mutual close for the connection, which unlike a unilateral close, allows them to access their funds immediately and can be negotiated with lower fees.
+Nodes can negotiate a mutual close of the connection, which unlike a unilateral close, allows them to access their funds immediately and can be negotiated with lower fees.